Skip to main content

 Confident AI

-Go to the root directory of your project and create a virtual environement (if you don't already have one).
+Go to the root directory of your project and create a virtual environment (if you don't already have one).
 In the CLI, run:

 python3 -m venv venv